odradev/odradev.github.io/docusaurus/versioned_docs/version-0.7.0/tutorials/pauseable.md

 sidebar_position: 5
 ---

-# Pauseable
+# Pausable

-The `Pauseable` module is like your smart contract's safety switch.
+The `Pausable` module is like your smart contract's safety switch.
 It lets authorized users temporarily pause certain features if needed.
 It's a great way to boost security, but it's not meant to be used on its own.
 Think of it as an extra tool in your access control toolbox, giving you more control to manage your smart contract safely and efficiently.

 ## Code